karthikrameshpanaroma/panaromawallet-guides/faq/en/dexes-swaps/why-Panaroma-Decentralized-supports-only-dexes.md

-# Why does Panaroma Decentralized support only DEXes?
+# Why Panaroma Decentralized supports only DEXes?

 As of now, Panaroma Decentralized wallet supports the following decentralized exchanges: